 Salespeople and marketers are different breeds.
 Marketers might spend hours writing and optimizing a blog post, but if the end result is not easy to sift through and pick out the relevant pieces, salespeople will become easily frustrated and spend time elsewhere.
 (Sorry!)

-Make content easily discoverable for Sales.
-One great way to do this is to organize your content into very specific, targeted categories and topics.
+Make content easily discoverable for your sales team.
+One great way to do this is to organize your content into very specific, targeted categories.
 That breakdown can be by buyer persona, industry, vertical, or customer pain point.
-Once your Sales team can easily discover your content, they can put it into action to reach prospects.
+Once your sales team can easily discover your content, they can put it into action to reach prospects.

 [Warning: Shameless plug ahead!]
-At Uberflip, we use our own platform to create tailored streams of content that speak specifically to a particular prospect's objections and paint points.
-Our platform also allows us to implement customized calls-to-action to allows prospects to easily email our sales reps.
+At Uberflip, we use our own platform to create tailored streams of content that speak specifically to a particular prospect's objections and pain points.
+Our platform also allows us to implement customized calls-to-action to allow prospects to easily email our sales reps.
 When content is this easy to control, you better believe we're going to use it.

 4. Include content links within email templates

 Want to give your sales team absolutely no excuse to not use the awesome content you’re creating?
-Write their sales emails for them!
+Provide templates for campaign follow-up.